sam-hatley/newsbot/README.md

 You can make a bot.

 I've set up this  bot to run every fifteen minutes.
-Scrapes the first page of [Harrow Online](https://harrowonline.org/), pulls out the headline, then 'toots' those headlines.
+It scrapes the first page of [Harrow Online](https://harrowonline.org/), pulls out the top five headlines, then 'toots' those headlines.
 It's written in Python, uses [mastodon.py](https://mastodonpy.readthedocs.io/en/stable/) to interact with the Mastodon API, and [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/) to scrape the headlines.

-The infrastructure is managed by Terraform and sits in Google Cloud Platform: the code is sent into a Google Cloud Function, triggered by a Google Cloud Scheduler Pub/Sub event every fifteen minutes.
+The infrastructure is managed by Terraform and sits within Google Cloud Platform: the code is sent into a Google Cloud Function, which is triggered by a Google Cloud Scheduler Pub/Sub event every fifteen minutes.

 Find the bot on [Mastodon](https://mastodon.social/@harrownewsbot): if you're living in Harrow, it might be of use to you!
 If not, feel free to pull the code and set it up for your own use.